pd95/Swiss-Birds-App/README.md

 The script to prefetch the data has to be executed before building the app.
 As the current implementation of the script is a mixture of unix shell and JavaScript, please make sure you have [node.js](https://nodejs.org) installed on your build machine.

-1. Run the script `./fetch_data.sh` in the `scripts` directory.
+1. Run the script `./fetch_data.sh` in the `data-scripts` directory.
   This will first fetch the list of birds and filter categories, cleanup the data (remove duplicates) and then fetch detailed information, images and voices.
 Expected runtime: *10 minutes*

-2. Run the script `./prepare_Birds.xcassets.sh`
-  This will create a `Birds.xcassets` folder containing the bird assets (images and voice data) and language folders (de/fr/it/en) containing the JSON data files.

-3. Run the script `./prepare_Filter.xcassets.sh`
+2. Run the script `./prepare_Filter.xcassets.sh`
   This will create a `Filter.xcassets` folder containing the transformed SVG symbols for the filter categories.

-4. Move the resulting `Birds.xcassets` and `Filter.xcassets` into the app folder (along with `Assets.xcassets`).
+3. Move the resulting `Filter.xcassets` into the app folder (along with `Assets.xcassets`): `mv Filter.xcassets ../Swiss-Birds/`

-5. Start-up Xcode (at least version 13 is needed as the UI is completely build using SwiftUI) and try building the app for the simulator.
+4. Start-up Xcode (at least version 13 is needed as the UI is completely build using SwiftUI) and try building the app for the simulator.
   If you want to deploy the app to your device, you will have to create a `LocalConfig.xcconfig` file with the following content (updated to your developer account)

         // Local Config